-If you’re part of the roughly 60 percent of Americans who pay someone else to prepare their tax return, then there’s a good chance that you’ve had to make more than one visit to the preparer’s office because you forgot something.
-Since preparing taxes happens only once a year, we’ve put together a little refresher to help you gather all the documents you need beforehand.
+If you’re part of the roughly 60% of Americans who pay someone else to prepare their tax return, then there’s a good chance that you’ve had to make more than one visit to the preparer’s office because you forgot something.
+Since preparing taxes happens only once a year, we’ve put together a checklist with five items to help you gather all the documents you need beforehand.
+A financial advisor can also help you optimize your tax strategy to reach investing and retirement goals.

 Proof of Income